 Risk factors: The cultivation of hazelnuts can involve challenges such as low productivity, poor working and living conditions for seasonal workers and instances of child labour.
 The biggest cultivation-related issues are found in the areas surrounding the Black Sea.

-Orkla's approach and progress Orkla's goal is that by the end of 2025, all hazelnuts purchased by the company will be Rainforest Alliance-certified or produced in accordance with standards that qualify for FSA silver level certification.
+Orkla's goal is that by the end of 2025, all hazelnuts purchased by the company will be Rainforest Alliance-certified or produced in accordance with standards that qualify for FSA silver level certification.